-With a Master’s degree in Physical Chemistry at Nankai University in China, Shuxia Tao started her PhD in 2007 at Department of Chemical Engineering and Chemistry, TU/e.
-There she learnt the art of Computational Material Science and obtained her PhD in 2011 with a thesis on hydrogen storage in metal hydrides for fuel battery applications.
-After a short career break to care for her children, in 2013, she worked as a post-doctoral researcher at NWO Physics Institute NIKHEF for computational material design for photodetectors.
-After receiving a prestigious Computational Science for Energy Research tenure track grant in 2016, she established her own research line on Computational Material Design for Novel Photovoltaics at the Center for Computational Energy Research, Applied Physics, TU/e.
+With a Physical Chemistry background from Nankai University in China, Shuxia Tao started her PhD in 2007 at Department of Chemical Engineering and Chemistry, TU/e.
+There she learnt Computational Materials Science and earned her PhD in 2011 with a thesis on hydrogen storage in metal hydrides for battery applications.
+After a short career break to care for her children, from 2013 to 2016, she worked as a post-doctoral researcher at NWO physics institute NIKHEF for computational materials design for photodetectors.